Jūnisho Station

 Jūnisho Station (十二所駅, Jūnisho-eki) is a railway station located in the city of Ōdate, Akita Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Jūnisho Station is served by the Hanawa Line, and is located 89.6 km from the terminus of the line at Kōma.

 Station layout

 The station consists of one side platform serving a single bi-directional track.
 The station is unattended.

 History

 Jūnisho Station was opened on December 25, 1915 on the privately owned Akita Railways, serving the town of Jūnisho, Akita.
 The line was nationalized on June 1, 1934, becoming part of the Japanese Government Railways (JGR) system, which became the Japan National Railways (JNR) after World War II.
+The station became unstaffed in 1985.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.